About Our Service

 Who We Work With

-The Welfare and Campaigns Officer, the Education Officer, the Academic Services Co-ordinator, other Sabbatical Officers and member of Staff as appropriate.
+The Welfare and Campaigns Officer, the Education Officer, the Postgraduate Office, the Campaigns Co-ordinator, other Sabbatical Officers and member of Staff as appropriate.

-Senior Tutor, Director of Student Support, Deputy Registrar, Warwick Accommodation, Student Finance and Student Funding, International Office, Counselling Service, Personal Tutors and other member of Academic Staff, Health Centre, Disability and Mental Health services.
+The main places and people we work with are: Dean of Students, Faculty and Departmental Senior Tutors, University Wellbeing Support Services Deputy Registrar, Academic Registrar, Complaints Department, Warwick Accommodation, Student Finance and Student Funding, International Office, Personal Tutors and other member of Academic Staff, and the Health Centre.

 Local landlords and estate agents, local authorities, government departments such as UKBA, FCO, DIUS, DWP,HMRC, other Universities and Colleges, Student Loans Company, Citizens Advice and many other agencies.